PelDoingCode/JS_COINLAYER_API/README.md

 4. Use Javascript (ES6) to interact with the DOM using events

 ----------------------------------------------------------------------------------------------------------------------------
+###### :warning: Use the code in app.js in the repository, and be carefull below I did the code to go from FIAT to crypto, in app.js it's the opposite :warning:

 ##  Simple API call to get the price of BTC :